RedSweatshirt/RedSweatshirt.github.io/_pages/about.md

 #### Welcome to Jack's portfolio page

 Hi, I'm Jack!
-I'm currently pursuing a Master of Engineering in Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, where I also earned my B.S. in Computer Science and Engineering.
+I have completed my Master of Engineering in Electrical Engineering and Computer Science at the Massachusetts Institute of Technology, with the degree pending formal award in September.
+I also earned my B.S. in Computer Science and Engineering from MIT.
 Passionate about computational design, computer graphics, computer vision, and machine learning I have had the opportunity to hone my skills and apply my knowledge through various academic and industry experiences.
 In this space, I would like to share more about my journey and the projects I've worked on.

 #### My Interests